Akshatau/M2-EmbSys/Project/8_Output/Readme.md

 - Display message "ATTENTION"
 - Fan is turned ON.
-- Window position(servo motors) is uneffected.
+- Window position (servo motors) is unaffected.
 ![s6](https://user-images.githubusercontent.com/46949702/157369550-bc610899-918c-4252-abfe-ae0885977af4.png)
 #
 When level of gases present inside cabinet is greater than 700 ppm.